odioski/RADICO/SESSION_PROGRESS_JUNE_16_2025.md

 The tool is ready for production use and has been thoroughly validated through terminal testing.
 All documentation accurately reflects the current behavior and provides clear guidance for users at all technical levels.

 ### 🚀 **Project Status: PRODUCTION READY**
-RADICA v2.0 now features modern Linux compatibility, comprehensive network reporting, AI-powered assistance, and professional documentation that makes it suitable for both personal troubleshooting and enterprise network management environments.
+RADICO v2.0 now features modern Linux compatibility, comprehensive network reporting, AI-powered assistance, and professional documentation that makes it suitable for both personal troubleshooting and enterprise network management environments.

 ---
 **Session Completed**: June 16, 2025